Code-Institute-Submissions/ucd-milestoneproject/README.md

  -----------------------

-UX
+## UX

-The main goal of this project was to build a website for a band.
+The main goal in the design of this project was to build a website for a band that was easily navigated while minimalistically designed.
 Regardless of which band I chose, I knew that there are certain features that every band website would want to have.
 For example, a band will always want to advertise their backcatalog and their upcoming performances.
 The user will expect to find music and tour dates on a band's website.

 The brief for this project suggested a band which was very popular in the 1960's.
-Had I chose to progress with this band, the demographic targetted would have been in the 50 year old + bracket.
+Had I chosen to progress with this band, the demographic targetted would have been in the 50 year old+ bracket.
 In this case I would have made the website as simple as possible, as an older generation may not be as familiar with navigation through websites.
 However, I chose a more modern band than the band suggested in the brief.
 This meant that the demographic targetted with this website are in a younger age bracket, approximately 20-30 year olds, male or female.
 Regardless the design is a simple, single-scrolling layout with a navigation bar so a user can quickly get to the page area they wish to visit.

 When a person visits a band website, they are usually looking for particular things - tour dates and music.